 Regulations may be made under this Act for or in respect of all matters that are required or permitted, or are necessary or convenient, to be prescribed for the purposes of this Act or any relevant Act.

-[Section 37 amended by No. 73 of 1995 s.
+[Section 37 amended: No. 73 of 1995 s.
 22.]

 38. Revocation or amendment of local laws and local planning schemes